akhilv77/VideoInfo/README.md

-# VideoInfo
+# videoinfo
-video info is a basic native desktop app which is built using electron , we used ffmpeg to display the duration of the video
+ video info is a native desktop app made with electron with basic html page and we used ffmpeg to display the video duration